 Have you had to work in any challenging locations?
 How did you handle it?

-What can film do that other other media forms can’t?
+What can film do for documentary that other media forms can’t?

 Who is the most important and or influential person for you in the world of film right now?